guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

      Normally, there is no need to clear a learned token, unless you wish to revert to the one specified in secret.yaml.
 Because sniffing a token is so simple, you likely did not manually capture and place one in your secrets.yaml.
 Easiest is to sniff with the ESP board.

+What the token buttons do
+  - Token Sniff (4) - Button (4) ESP32 sniffs for an Xgimi a wake token for 20 seconds.
+If one is accepted, It is stored into NV storage.
+  - Token Clear - Press button (5) twice within give seconds and stored token is removed from NV storage.
+Active wake token becomes the one you supplied in secrets.yaml
+  - Token Recall - Button (6) displays currently stored token (if one is present).
+This is useful to verifying the token that was sniffed correctly.

 CAUTION: Do not commit your `secrets.yaml` or a personalised firmware binary: both contain device credentials, and the binary also embeds the wake token.